-Named after a frog which stood up for itself after being cornered by two cats in the creator’s backyard, it’s been one of my favorite tools to use in my day to day work.
+Named after a frog that stood up for itself after being cornered by two cats in the creator’s backyard, it’s been one of my favorite tools to use in my day to day work.
 One scan of a website can tell you almost everything you need to know about a website’s SEO and technical health.
 It will crawl every page of the site and report back things like missing or duplicate title tags and meta descriptions, what 3xx response codes are being used for redirects along with 4xx errors, missing alt tags on images, H tags, no index tags, internal 404 errors, view HREFLang tags, and much, much more.
 In addition, you can use it to build sitemaps, search the site’s code to confirm installations of backend code, and export almost all data it collects into excel sheets.

-As a marketing analyst I spend the majority of my day working with data, looking for opportunities to better serve our clients by helping them achieve their on-line marketing goals.
-As a marketing professional, my two main “go to” sources are Google analytics and Google Ads.
+As a marketing analyst, I spend the majority of my day working with data, looking for opportunities to better serve our clients by helping them achieve their online marketing goals.
+As a marketing professional, my two main “go-to” sources are Google analytics and Google Ads.
 While these are two powerful tools, the data can be a bit overwhelming.
 Agency Analytics is a powerful yet easy to use reporting platform that allows me to organize data from numerous channels into one convenient dashboard or report.
 This means no more switching back and forth between different accounts to analyze different data sources.
 Secondly, Agency Analytics allows me to customize the dashboards or reports to include only the data I feel is absolutely necessary (ie, to remove the bloat) and show this in both graphical and numerical form.
 This enables me to quickly view multiple data sets from multiple sources allowing me to focus on finding solutions instead of data collection.
 Finally, clients find the data layout a lot easier to understand, reducing their frustration and making my job a hundred times easier.

 Director of Marketing/Lead Digital Strategist

 I think HotJar is the greatest thing since caramel was combined with chocolate.
 HotJar is a fantastic tool that allows you to see the way users actually interact with your site.
-They capture videos of users web sessions and you get to watch every scroll, click, and mouse hovering over that all important CTA.
+They capture videos of users' web sessions and you get to watch every scroll, click, and mouse hovering over that all-important CTA.
 It is great because it is unfiltered.
 I like it better than focus groups or typical usability testing because they aren’t swayed by your presence or perception of what they think you want them to do.
 Aside from that, it offers funnel tracking, polls & surveys as well.
 It is super easy to use and install.
 I highly recommend it for anyone looking to improve their conversion rates on their site.

-As we start planning for the next year, we will keep on lookout for new tools that continue to bring value to our clients.
+As we start planning for the next year, we will keep on the lookout for new tools that continue to bring value to our clients.

 Are you looking to leverage new tools for your website or marketing efforts?